ewolff/software-architektur.tv/index.md

 ## Wednesday 2021-10-13

-* 18:00 CEST James Lewis about Architecture, Team Topologies, and Complexity with Eberhard Wolff
+* 18:00 CEST James Lewis about architecture, team topologies, and complexity with Eberhard Wolff
 * 18:35 CEST Felienne Hermans about how to read complex code with Lisa Moritz